 Please read in the order presented in Contents.

-But besides my dislike of attention, I regarded power with distaste.
-It seemed to highlight the corruptibility of human nature and the short-sighted ego of the politicians and financiers that manipulate our world.
-Power is usually selfish, and those who rise with good intentions often fall to greed, lust, or dishonesty.
-Almost every instance of human-caused suffering has, at its source, a desire to control.
-From harassment and discrimination at home to war and genocide abroad, we often witness the misuse of power.
-But there is certainly evidence of the contrary: Abraham Lincoln ended slavery in America; Gandhi led a peaceful revolution against British rule; Bill Gates has donated $35 billion to global initiatives like agricultural development, emergency relief, urban poverty, global health, and education.
+But there is certainly evidence of the contrary: Lincoln ended slavery in America; Gandhi led a peaceful revolution against British rule; Bill Gates has donated $35 billion to global initiatives like agricultural development, emergency relief, urban poverty, global health, and education.
 Clearly, power itself is neither good nor bad—it’s how and why we use our influence that determines its moral utility.
-And my ideas, in revealing possible truths about the nature of human existence, could define an ideological framework that guides the use of power.
-This may be the objective morality that renders true authority incorruptible.
+And I realized that my ideas, in revealing perhaps the only logical purpose of human existence, could define an ideological framework that guides the use of power.
+Imagine a society led not by fallible men, but by infallible truths.
+This may be a universal reality and objective morality that renders true authority incorruptible.

 In September of 2016, two months before the U.S. Presidential election, I had just finished the first draft of my philosophy.
-I had also just started my second year of medical school, and writing was becoming a difficult hobby to maintain.
+I had also just started my second year of medical school, and writing was becoming a difficult activity to maintain.
 At that time, I saw this blog as a work of art more than anything else.
-Sometimes it seemed like a creative masterpiece that would captivate the world.
-And other times, shadowed by self-doubt, my writing seemed rather cheesy.
-But I was generally proud of my work, and had begun to think that it might be true, so I decided to share it on Facebook.
+Sometimes it seemed like a masterpiece that would captivate the world.
+And other times, shadowed by self-doubt, my writing seemed pretty cheesy.
+But I was generally proud of my work and had begun to embrace it, so I decided to share it on Facebook.
 And of course I was terrified.
-As I mentioned above, I’ve never been the type of person to tell others what to believe or how to behave.
-Yet here I was telling everyone right from wrong, and preaching a standard of moral perfection that seemed far beyond my reach.
-As much as I want to be a good person, I’m no Jesus or Gandhi.
+As I said, I’m not the type of person to tell others what to believe or how to behave.
+Yet here I was telling everyone right from wrong, and preaching a standard of moral perfection that seemed beyond my reach.
+As much as I try to be a good person, I’m no Jesus or Gandhi.

 “The great moral teachers of humanity were, in a way, artistic geniuses in the art of living.” – Albert Einstein

 What is the meaning of life?
 I’ve given you my answer, and it demands a response.
-I have presented you with a choice that may decide the fate of our species.
-And now it’s up to you to decide whether a third-year medical student has indeed glimpsed the truth and found the meaning of life.
-It’s up to you to decide whether you will recognize and accept a purpose that is bigger than yourself or any of your dreams.
+I have presented you with a choice that may transform our world forever.
+And now it’s up to you to decide whether some medical student has indeed glimpsed the truth and found the meaning of life.
+It’s up to you to choose whether you will recognize and serve a purpose that is bigger than yourself or any of your dreams.
 It’s up to you to expand the bubble of your reality, and to make your community the whole of humanity.
 I have made my choice and embraced its implications for my life.
 As far as I know, I have found the truth, and I will pursue it with my whole heart.